 No. You must apply as a transfer student.
 However, for students finding themselves in this situation, it is suggested they attend either a community or a four-year college for at least 2 semesters or 24 credit hours in good standing to apply as a transfer student.

 Although Berea does accept applications for international students, we typically reserve our very limited space for students who have had no opportunity to study higher education, whether in their home country or abroad.
 All students wishing to apply as an international transfer student must complete the international application process.
 If an international student has earned any university credit after completing secondary school, they must follow the international application guidelines and include all transcript from universities previously attended.
-You may find the link to the international student admissions page here.

 Admission to Berea College is extremely competitive.
 We receive hundreds of applications each year from very well qualified applicants from all over the United States, and can enroll only about 50 new transfer students each year.